 - Person is an authorized military personnel or police officer

-- Person is an authorized security guard or transporter for a financial institution, bank, or other common carrier
+- Person is an authorized security guard or transporter for a financial institution, bank, or other common carriers

 - Person is a licensed individual engaged in the business of manufacturing, repairing, importing, wholesaling, or dealing in firearms

-- Person has a written permission from the school district
+- Person has written permission from the school district

 - Person is carrying a concealed pistol or revolver that is unloaded and is in a locked container within his vehicle